floydhub/floydhub.github.io/_posts/2019-09-07-multiprocessing-vs-threading-in-python-what-every-data-scientist-needs-to-know.md

 ---
-layout: "post"
+author: Sumit Ghosh
-title: "Multiprocessing vs. Threading in Python: What Every Data Scientist Needs to Know"
+date: 2019-09-07 13:44:45 +0000
-date: "2019-09-07 13:44:45 +0000"
+excerpt: This deep dive on Python parallelization libraries - multiprocessing and threading - will explain which to use when for different data scientist problem sets.
-slug: "multiprocessing-vs-threading-in-python-what-every-data-scientist-needs-to-know"
+feature_image: /assets/images/hero/multiprocessing-vs-threading-in-python-what-every-data-scientist-needs-to-know-hero.jpg
-author: "Sumit Ghosh"
+layout: post
-excerpt: "This deep dive on Python parallelization libraries - multiprocessing and threading - will explain which to use when for different data scientist problem sets."
+slug: multiprocessing-vs-threading-in-python-what-every-data-scientist-needs-to-know
-feature_image: "__GHOST_URL__/content/images/2019/09/hunter-harritt-Ype9sdOPdYc-unsplash.jpg"
+tags: '[]'
-tags: "[]"
+title: 'Multiprocessing vs. Threading in Python: What Every Data Scientist Needs to Know'
 ---

 Sooner or later, every data science project faces an inevitable challenge: speed.
 Working with larger data sets leads to slower processing thereof, so you'll eventually have to think about optimizing your algorithm's run time.
 As most of you already know, parallelization is a necessary step of this optimization.
 Python offers two built-in libraries for parallelization: multiprocessing and threading.
 In this article, we'll explore how data scientists can go about choosing between the two and which factors should be kept in mind while doing so.